-Probably the biggest reason is that family owned businesses can present unique “people” problems that invoke emotions that must be addressed if transition of the company is going to be effective.
+Probably the biggest reason is that family-owned businesses can present unique “people” problems that invoke emotions.
+Identifying these concerns is crucial if the transition of the company is going to be effective.

-A first step any departing business owner should take is to carefully evaluate the key people in the company that have the ability to be decision makers.
+A first step any departing business owner should take is to carefully evaluate the critical people in the company that can be decision-makers.
 Any owner of a profitable business knows that their key employees are responsible for a large part of the company’s success.
 Identifying potential successors for the most crucial roles in the company is not only a smart ongoing business strategy but will be essential to a smooth business transition.

-In many cases, your top people may not be family members and this will very likely present a conflict.
-When transitioning a business under these circumstances, it is important that the business owner communicate the plan to both family members and key employees.
-Otherwise, clashes will surely arise.
+In many cases, your top people may not be family members, and this will very likely present a conflict.
+When transitioning a business under these circumstances, the business owner must communicate the plan to both family members and key employees.
+Otherwise, clashes will inevitably arise.

 Key employees must feel respected and valued for their past contributions to the business and their ability to be a factor moving forward.
-The last thing any business going through a transition needs to have is disgruntled key people that are willing to pick up and move to a competitor because they feel underappreciated.
+The last thing any organization going through a transition needs is disgruntled key employees who are willing to pick up and move to a competitor because they feel underappreciated.

 Transitioning a family business to the next generation should not be a “rite of passage” for the successor(s).
-This is where the emotional aspect of family business planning can become significant.
+Here, the emotional aspect of family business planning can become significant.
 While these are tough decisions, the goal is long term sustainability of the company.
 The right person to lead the business is the one that will give it the best chance to prosper.
 Objectivity is fundamental.

 In addition to the questions previously listed, family businesses have to address the following:

-- Are there any special family circumstances with the transition of the business?
+- Are there any particular family circumstances with the transition of the company?
 Do the family members know the intentions of the business owner and the terms of the succession plan?

-- Who will manage the business at the death, disability or retirement of the business owner?
-How is the business ownership going to be structured moving forward?
+- Who will manage the business at the death, disability, or retirement of the business owner?
+How is business ownership going to be structured moving forward?

 - How to effectively deal with the “people strategy” so the company and continue to perform successfully?